aleksip/plugin-data-transform/README.md

 }
 ```

 The value of `key` will be replaced with the joined strings.
-Note that in the example `molecules-comment.html` is the name of a pattern in shorthand partials syntax.
+Note that in the example `molecules-comment-html` is the name of a pattern in shorthand partials syntax.
 These will be replaced with the rendered pattern before the join.

 #### Create Drupal `Attribute` objects